larryc1200/dkube-examples/mnist/README.md

 ### Tuning.yaml File Details
  - **objective**: The metric that you want to optimize
- - **goal** parameter is mandatory in tuning.yaml file -**objectiveMetricName:** Katib uses the objectiveMetricName and additionalMetricNames to monitor how the hyperparameters work with the model.
+ - **goal** parameter is mandatory in tuning.yaml file
+ - **objectiveMetricName:** Katib uses the objectiveMetricName and additionalMetricNames to monitor how the hyperparameters work with the model.
 Katib records the value of the best objectiveMetricName metric.
  - **parameters** : The range of the hyperparameters or other parameters that you want to tune for your machine learning (ML) model
  - **parallelTrialCount**: The maximum number of hyperparameter sets that Katib should train in parallel.
 The default value is 3.
  - **maxTrialCount**: The maximum number of trials to run